IVIanuu/SimpleMVVM/README.md

     }
 ```

-In fragments you can observe arguments.
+In fragment view model you can observe arguments.

 ```java
  public class ProfileFragmentViewModel extends MVVMFragmentViewModel {